DmitriyEshenko/accel-ppp-docs/ipoe.rst

     Parameter specifies whether accel-ppp should reply to arp requests.
 Also may defined per-interface.

     * Need improve with arg 1 and 2.
+**ip-unnumbered=0|1**
+    By default is enabled: ``ip-unnumbered=1``

+    Specifies should accel-ppp create route for session with netmask /32.
+May be used as per-interface.

 **interface=[re:]name**
     By default interface has many params which exaplain below.

     Specifies interface to listen dhcp or unclassified packets.
 If name is prefixed with **re:** then name is treated as **regular expression**.

-    You may specify multiple interface options, for example:
+    May be specify multiple interface options, for example:

 .. code-block:: sh